joshuar/go-hass-agent/docs/faq.md

 rename existing sensors in Home Assistant, so you end up with both the old and new sensors showing, and only the new sensors updating.

-You can remove the old sensors manually, under Developer Tools->Statistics in Home Assistant, for example.
-The list should contain sensors that are no longer "provided" by the agent.
+You can remove the old sensors manually, under Developer Tools→Statistics in Home Assistant, for example.
+The list should contain sensors that are no longer “provided” by the agent.
 Or you can wait until they age out of the Home Assistant long-term statistics database automatically.

 ## Q: Can I reset the agent (start from new)?